Phở Bò Recipe

 • Don’t let the spice bags sit in the pot for too long, as the aromatics can intensify the broth’s taste a little too much.

-• Some people might also pork bones to the stock pot.
+• Some people might also add pork bones to the stock pot.
 Personally, I don’t like doing so as I find the taste to be a bit off.

 • You can add more water to the pot during stewing and adjust the seasonings to your taste.